Coherent analogues of matrix factorizations and relative singularity categories: Introduction

 A version of (the former two of) these results is used in Section~2 in order to extend Orlov's cokernel functor from the absolute derived category of locally free matrix factorizations to the absolute derived category of coherent ones.
 This extension of the cokernel functor admits a simple construction of a functor in the opposite direction, suggested in~\cite{PL}.
 We use these constructions to obtain a new proof of Orlov's theorem, and our own generalization of it to the singular case.

 When $X$ is regular, Orlov's and our results amount to the same assertion, since the absolute derived categories of locally free and coherent matrix factorizations are equivalent by our Theorem~\ref{flat-dimension-thm}.
-When $X$ is singular, the natural functor between these two absolute derived categories is fully faithful by our Proposition~\ref{embedding-prop}, and Orlov's full-and-faithfullness theorem follows from ours by virtue of an appropriate semiorthogonality property.
+When $X$ is singular, the natural functor between these two absolute derived categories is fully faithful by our Proposition~\ref{embedding-prop}, and Orlov's full-and-faithfulness theorem follows from ours by virtue of an appropriate semiorthogonality property.

 We also compare a ``large'' version of the triangulated category of relative singularities with the coderived category of quasi-coherent matrix factorizations, strengthening some results of Polishchuk--Vaintrob~\cite{PV}.
 A ``large'' version of the absolute triangulated category of singularities, defined by Orlov in~\cite{Or1}, is identified with H.~Krause's stable derived category~\cite{Kr} in the case of a divisor in a regular scheme.
+A similar result is proven in the case of a Cartier divisor in a singular scheme, where we extend Krause's theory by defining the \emph{relative stable derived category}.
+For any closed subscheme of finite flat dimension in a separated Noetherian scheme, the relative stable derived category is compactly generated by its full triangulated subcategory equivalent to the triangulated category of relative singularities.

 The homotopy categories of unbounded complexes of projective modules over a ring and injective quasi-coherent sheaves over a scheme were studied in the papers by J\o rgensen~\cite{Jo} and Krause~\cite{Kr}; subsequently, Iyengar and Krause have constructed an equivalence between these two categories for rings with dualizing complexes~\cite{IK}.
 These results were extended to quasi-coherent sheaves over schemes by Neeman~\cite{N-f} and Murfet~\cite{M-th}, who found a way to define a replacement of the homotopy category of (nonexistent) projective sheaves in terms of the flat ones.
 The equivalence between these two categories is a covariant version of the Serre--Grothendieck duality~\cite{Har}.
-It is also very similar to the derived comodule-contramodule correspondence theory, developed by the present author in~\cite{Pkoszul,Psemi}.
+It is also very similar to the derived comodule-contramodule correspondence theory, developed by the second author in~\cite{Pkoszul,Psemi}.

 The Serre--Grothendieck duality for matrix factorizations in the situation of a smooth variety $X$ (and an isolated singularity of $X_0$) was studied in~\cite{M-d}.
 In this paper we extend the duality to matrix factorizations over much more general schemes $X$, constructing an equivalence between two ``large'' exotic derived categories, namely, the coderived category of flat (or locally free) matrix factorizations of possibly infinite rank and the coderived category of quasi-coherent matrix factorizations.
 Unless $X$ is Gorenstein, this equivalence is \emph{not} provided by the natural functor induced by the embedding of DG\+categories, but rather differs from it in that the tensor product with the dualizing complex has to be taken along the way.
 A contravariant Serre duality in the form of an auto-anti-equivalence of the absolute derived category of coherent matrix factorizations is also obtained.